ECLIPSE108/jekyll-now/mc.md

 ![creative world screenshot](/images/creative.png)

-Use `/warp creative` to teleport to the creative world spawn.
+Use `/creative` to teleport to the creative world.

 ## PVP World